-The methodology of this study has been published previously.[7]
-In summary, it was a prospective interrupted time series cohort study conducted at three time points in 46 EDs in Australia, New Zealand, Singapore, Hong Kong and Malaysia of consecutive adult patients presenting to the ED with dyspnoea as a main symptom.
-Operationally, the decision as to whether dyspnoea (shortness of breath) was a main symptom was at the discretion of the assessing clinician.
+The methodology of this study has been published previously.7 In summary, it was a prospective interrupted time series cohort study conducted at three time points in 46 EDs in Australia, New Zealand, Singapore, Hong Kong, and Malaysia of consecutive adult patients presenting to the ED with dyspnea as a main symptom.
+Operationally, the decision as to whether dyspnea (shortness of breath) was a main symptom was at the discretion of the assessing clinician.
 This approach allowed overlap with other clinical features such as chest pain, fever, palpitations, etc.

-Data were collected over three 72-hour periods in May, August and October 2014 (autumn, winter and spring) and included demographics, co-morbidities, mode of arrival, usual medications, pre-hospital treatment, initial assessment, ED investigations, treatment in the ED, ED diagnosis, disposition from ED, in-hospital outcome and final hospital diagnosis.

-Participating hospitals also provided data on total ED presentations and admissions (ward or intensive care (ICU)) for each data collection window.
-Depending on local processes, systems and resources data could be collected prospectively or by chart review or administrative coding.
+Data were collected over three 72-hour periods in May, August, and October 2014 (autumn, winter, and spring) and included demographics, comorbidities, mode of arrival, usual medications, prehospital treatment, initial assessment, ED investigations, treatment in the ED, ED diagnosis, disposition from ED, in-hospital outcome, and final hospital diagnosis.
+Participating hospitals also provided data on total ED presentations and admissions (ward or intensive care [ICU]) for each data collection window.
+Depending on local processes, systems, and resources data could be collected prospectively or by chart review or administrative coding.
 This flexibility was important as sites differed significantly in data collection systems and resources.

-The primary outcomes of interest are the epidemiology and outcome of patients presenting to ED with dyspnoea.
-Secondary outcomes were the contribution of dyspnoeic patients to ED, hospital and ICU workloads.
+The primary outcomes of interest are the epidemiology and outcome of patients presenting to ED with dyspnea.
+Secondary outcomes were the contribution of dyspneic patients to ED, hospital, and ICU workloads.

-Analysis was by descriptive statistics and comparisons of proportions (Chi Square).
-Analyses by age group bracketed patients into four groups: 18-40 years, 41-60 years, 61-75 years amd >75 years.
-A formal sample size calculation was not performed as this is a descriptive study, however it was anticipated that data on >2000 patients will be collected.
+Analysis was by descriptive statistics and comparisons of proportions (chi-square).
+Analyses by age group bracketed patients into four groups: 18-40, 41-60, 61-75, and >75 years.
+A formal sample size calculation was not performed as this is a descriptive study; however, it was anticipated that data on > 2000patients will be collected.
 This was considered adequate data for most of the analysis methods being considered.
-Reporting complies with the STROBE guidelines.[8]
+Reporting complies with the STROBE guidelines.8